bomonike/bomonike.github.io/weather-info.md

 16. Rain icon: maximum is 1.4 inch.
    * "Rate", daily, hourly, weekly, monthly and yearly rain inches
 17. Forecast icon based on rate of change of pressure
-18. <a name="Pressure"></a>"Barometer Reading": <a target="_blank" href="https://blog.mensor.com/blog/adjusting-barometric-pressure-readings-for-aviation-and-meteorology">BLOG</a>: Atmospheric pressure Barometric pressure is measured by barometers, which measure the <a target="_blank" href="https://cumulus.hosiene.co.uk/viewtopic.php?t=8286">legacy</a> compression of mercury due to the weight of air above a square inch.
+18. <a name="Pressure"></a>"Barometer Reading": <a target="_blank" href="https://blog.mensor.com/blog/adjusting-barometric-pressure-readings-for-aviation-and-meteorology">BLOG</a>: Atmospheric pressure is called Barometric pressure because it's measured by barometers that measure the <a target="_blank" href="https://cumulus.hosiene.co.uk/viewtopic.php?t=8286">legacy</a> compression of mercury due to the weight of air above a square inch.
 The <strong>absolute</strong> pressue measured at Mean Sea Level (MSL) is 14.696 PSI (pounds per square) inch of mercury (due to gravity).
 That's a constant <strong>1013.25 hPa (hectoPascals)</strong> aka "millibars", also designated as "1 ATM" by the International Standard Atmosphere (ISA) standard.
 That's the equivalent of <strong>29.92 inHg</strong> (inches of mercury, symbol Hg).

     <a target="_blank" href="https://en.wikipedia.org/wiki/Atmospheric_pressure">Wikipedia</a> notes that the highest sea-level pressure on Earth occurs in Siberia, where record highs are 1,085 hPa (15.74 psi; 32.0 inHg).
 The lowest measurable sea-level pressure is found at the centres of tropical cyclones and tornadoes, with a record low of 870 hPa (12.6 psi; 26 inHg).
 The lowest place on Earth, the Dead Sea at 430 metres (1,410 ft) below sea level, has a typical atmospheric pressure of 1,065 hPa.

+    Temperature and humidity also affect the atmospheric pressure.
+Pressure is proportional to temperature and inversely related to humidity, and both of these are necessary to compute an accurate figure.
+The graph on the right was developed for a temperature of 15 °C and a relative humidity of 0%.

     <strong>Relative (REL)</strong> pressure readings decrease as you gain altitude AND as heavier clouds move away.
 To differentiate between altitude and weather impact, weather reports of locations are normalized relative to <strong>sea level</strong>.
 In the US, three digits are all that are transmitted: decimal points and the one or two most significant digits are omitted: 1,013.2 hPa (14.695 psi) is transmitted as 132; 1,000 hPa (100 kPa) is transmitted as 000; 998.7 hPa is transmitted as 987; etc.